rscherrer/resume/README.md

 ## Conferences

-- Conference talk "The genomic signatures of speciation with gene networks".
-Modelling in Ecology and Evolution Meeting (MEEM) 2021, Lausanne, Switzerland.
+- Conference talk (2021).
+The genomic signatures of speciation with gene networks.
+Modelling in Ecology and Evolution Meeting (MEEM), Lausanne, Switzerland.

-- Conference talk "Modeling speciation with gene networks".
-Meeting of the Dutch Society for Theoretical Biology (NVTB) 2021, Schoorl, the Netherlands.
+- Conference talk (2021).
+Modeling speciation with gene networks.
+Meeting of the Dutch Society for Theoretical Biology (NVTB), Schoorl, the Netherlands.

-- Poster "Cladogenetic evolution of plumage coloration in birds of paradise".
-Evolution conference (ASN/SSB/SSE/ESEB) 2018, Montpellier, France.
+- Poster (2018).
+Cladogenetic evolution of plumage coloration in birds of paradise.
+Evolution conference (ASN/SSB/SSE/ESEB), Montpellier, France.

-- Poster "Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise".
+- Poster (2018).
+Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise.
 Meeting of the Dutch Society for Evolutionary Biology (NLSEB) 2018, Ede, the Netherlands.

-- Poster "Adaptive divergence of dewlap coloration in *Anolis sagrei*".
-Meeting of the European Society for Evoutionary Biology (ESEB) 2017, Groningen, the Netherlands.
+- Poster (2018).
+Adaptive divergence of dewlap coloration in *Anolis sagrei*.
+Meeting of the European Society for Evoutionary Biology (ESEB), Groningen, the Netherlands.

 ## Teaching